scala-android/sbt-android/README.md

 * This plugin uses the standard Android project layout as created by Eclipse and `android create project`.
 Additionally, it reads all the existing configuration out of the project's `.properties` files.
+* TR for typed resources is not available in android-sdk-plugin.
+I haven't been using TR in my scala projects as I have been using my own hacky abstraction.

 ## Usage ##